ONSdigital/dp-legacy-cache-proxy/README.md

 | CACHE_TIME_SHORT             | 10s                    | Short value for the `max-age` directive of the `Cache-Control` header (`time.Duration` format)                                       |
 | ENABLE_PUBLISH_EXPIRY_OFFSET | false                  | Determines if publish expiry offset is used which enables a shorter cache time for recently published content.                       |
 | PUBLISH_EXPIRY_OFFSET        | 3m                     | Period of time after a release in which the proxy needs to return a short value for the `max-age` directive (`time.Duration` format) |

+### Auto-Deployment of secrets
+Functionality has been added to the nomad plan so that when the secrets are deployed to Vault, this will automatically cause Nomad to trigger a redeployment of the application to pick up the new secrets.
+Please note that this functionality does not appear to work with the current nomad/vault versions, but if these are upgraded it may then become functional.

 ### Contributing